 an organization of their own choosing.
 If you have an organization in mind as a site

 for your project, please contact Ed Ashley well before the start of the semester.

 Will I have to work in a group for Senior Experience?

-Yes, students work in teams of 4 to 5 students.
+Yes, students work in teams of 5 students.